USAJOBS/help-center/how-to/account/limited-access.md

 1. Sign in at login.gov with your email address and password.
 2. On the "Enter your security code" page, select "Use a personal key instead."
 3. Follow the instructions to enter your personal security code.

-If you're unable to use either an authentication app or your login.gov personal key, please contact the USAJOBS help desk for further assistance.